This article was last updated on December 22, 2021.

-II: There is no indication that Gov. Andrew Cuomo is behind the Perry bill.
+II: There is no indication that either Govs.
+Andrew Cuomo or Kathy Hochul are behind the Perry bill.

 III: The Perry bill is not moving in the Assembly Health Committee.

-Contrary to one statement released by an elected official, the Perry bill is not scheduled for consideration in the Assembly Health Committee in the coming days.
-In fact, as of January 4, the Assembly Health Committee has not yet scheduled any meetings in 2021.
+Contrary to one statement released by an elected official, a few internet bloggers, and a host of postings shared by concerned individuals on social media, the Perry bill is not scheduled for consideration in the Assembly Health Committee in the coming days.
+In fact, as of December 19, the Assembly Health Committee has not yet scheduled any meetings in 2022.